If you are traveling in the Cagliari area, wine tasting at Cantine Argiolas Serdiana is a must!

-The grapes are farmed in fields that have the ideal conditions to provide an excellent product: the ground is rich and the land is sunny and sheltered by almost any winds.
+The grapes are farmed in fields that have the ideal conditions to provide an excellent product: different grapes are cultivated in different soils, for best results.

 The Best Wines At Cantine Argiolas

-Argiolas Winery has a huge selection of products, from the most famous Sardinian wines to lesser known but nonetheless delicious ones.
+Argiolas Winery has a huge selection of wines.
 Here are some of my favorites.

 Turriga